Ahtna: Subsistence

 Traditionally the Ahtna hunted many different types of animals such as the moose, caribou, mountain sheep, and rabbits.
 Salmon was a staple, being caught with nets in rivers and streams.
 To support healthy prey populations, the Athna would monitor and reduce predator populations such as wolves, eagles and bears.
 For example, they would keep track of wolf dens in traditional hunting areas and by killing cubs.
 A central figure in their mythology, the Ahtna might prop up killed wolves and feed ceremonial meals to them.
 The Ahtna also gathered berries and roots.

 Economy

 The Ahtna were historically part of a trade network with other Athabaskans, the Alutiiq, and the Tlingit.
 They would barter furs, hides and copper, and eventually manufactured European goods after encounters with the Europeans.
-Trade meetings would take place three times a year Nuchek on the Prince William Sound.
+Trade meetings would take place three times a year at Nuchek on the Prince William Sound.

-The Ahata operate Ahtna, Inc., an Alaska Native corporation founded in 1971.
+The Ahtna operate Ahtna, Inc., an Alaska Native corporation founded in 1971.
 Ahata has provided services to U.S. Immigration and Customs Enforcement at the Port Isabel Detention Center since at least 2008.
 The contract will earn Ahtna Technical Services (ATS) at least $800 million.